pratik316amrit/Predi-Assignment/README.md

-# ⚡ Spercer | Neural Spec Extraction Agent
+# ⚡ Spercer | Vehicle Spec Extraction Agent

 **Spercer** is a state-of-the-art **Retrieval-Augmented Generation (RAG)** system designed to extract precise vehicle specifications from complex technical PDF manuals.
 It features a dual-interface design (Standard Streamlit & Premium WebApp) and a dual-inference engine (Cloud API & Local Cluster), wrapped in a high-fidelity "Glassmorphism" UI.